Load balance across Pulsar brokers

 Broker overload thresholds

 The determinations of when a broker is overloaded is based on threshold of CPU, network and memory usage.
-Whenever either of those metrics reaches the threshold, it will trigger the shedding (if enabled).
+Whenever either of those metrics reaches the threshold, the system triggers the shedding (if enabled).

 By default, overload threshold is set at 85%: